 Canadian Cheese Master Makes Vegan Brie Better Than The Real Thing

-Toronto-based company “Future of Cheese” sold out its vegan Ripened Brie in less than 24 hours of its recent pre-sale launch.
-The -based cheese is a version of the traditional ripened brie naturally aged and has a delicate, ripe rind.
+Toronto-based vegan company “Future of Cheese” sold out its vegan Ripened Brie in less than 24 hours of its recent pre-sale launch.
+The cashew-based cheese is a plant-based version of the traditional ripened brie naturally aged and has a delicate, ripe rind.

 Future of Cheese was founded in 2020 by entrepreneur Jen Wojtaszek, chef Craig Harding, and Maître Fromager (cheese master) Afrim Pristine with the mission to create plant-based dairy alternatives using natural ingredients without any synthetic ingredients and using unique aging and manufacturing processes.